corda/corda5-token-sdk/docs/DvPTutorial.md

 ```

 It will send the transaction with new updated house state to all parties on the issuer's distribution list.
 They will record it locally in
 their vaults.
-Next time `housePtr.pointer.resolve(serviceHub)` is called it will contain updated state.
+Next time `stateLoaderService.load(housePtr.pointer)` is called it will contain updated state.

 ## Next steps